 Austin Facelift Specialists

-Facelift surgery gives a more youthful appearance to the face by removing excess facial skin from its lower half.
+Facelift surgery, also known as rhytidectomy, gives a more youthful appearance to the face by removing excess facial skin from its lower half.
 If you have begun to notice significant signs of facial aging, such as sagging skin and deep wrinkles, then a facelift in Austin at Buckingham Center for Facial Plastic Surgery could help you rejuvenate your appearance and give your confidence a major boost.
 As part of the aging process, the skin begins to lose its elasticity, facial fat can diminish, and wrinkles form all over the face, from the corners of the mouth to the forehead.
 Some people develop these signs of aging sooner than others because of their genes or lifestyle habits.

 Facelift Before & After